 almost 6 years by Linda Austin 3 / 5Overpriced and over-rated!
 Formal gardens quite pleasant and easy to get around.
 However my mother (in her 60's) found the walk, uphill and down again, through the forest very strenuous.

-about 6 years by Anonymous 3 / 5I think the entrance fee is offputting - you don't get quite the same bang for your bucks as you do at, say, Sissinghurst.
+over 6 years by Anonymous 3 / 5I think the entrance fee is offputting - you don't get quite the same bang for your bucks as you do at, say, Sissinghurst.
 They even charge you on top for the little canal ride and the tearooms aren't cheap.

 over 6 years by Adam Hodge 5 / 5As a great fan of the film 'The Draughtsmans Contract' it was tremendous to actually be in the gardens where the film is based.